 Save and manage all your ideas from one dashboard

 One of the best ways to use Notion is as a repository for all the ideas and inspiring content you come across daily.

-Instead of having an endless, unorganized mess growing on your YouTube watch later playlist, browser reading list, and Twitter bookmarks; you can save and keep all that content manageable by saving it all into your Notion with accompanying notes about your ideas for it.
+Instead of having an endless, disorganized mess growing on your YouTube watch later playlist, browser reading list or Twitter bookmarks, you can save and keep all that content manageable by saving it all into your Notion with accompanying notes about your ideas for it.

 Set reminders for yourself

-Having everything neatly laid out only helps if you get around to working on it.
-For that, you can set up reminders to help you meet your targets for putting out new content.
+Having everything neatly laid out only helps if you get around to working on it, and it can easy to forget what we need to do.
+To avoid that, you can set up reminders to help you meet your targets for putting out new content!

 Notion has two different ways of setting reminders.
 The first is the Date property in a date, and the second is by setting up a reminder using the “@remind” function.

-The function allows you to set a date for when you’d like an alert about something on your to-do list.
-This way, you’ll never forget to prepare certain content or to get it published.
+This function allows you to set a date for when you’d like an alert about something on your to-do list.
+You’ll get a notification when the moment comes for you to complete your task.
+This way, you’ll never forget to prepare certain content or to get it published!

 Another way to use your reminders is by setting them up to bring your attention back to a note you wrote, content that needs updating after certain events, or ideas you should explore when there’s a free moment in your schedule.